Out of the box, administrators can easily create rules to post updates when an important event occurs on a record. Just a few examples are:

 - The expiration date on a contract is 30 days away.

 Users can also use the Activity Feeds functionality to post their own status updates or comment on existing updates.
-This provides a useful way for users to be able to collaborate on records, and, in conjunction with the built in support for Microsoft Lync, each other.
+This provides a useful way for users to be able to collaborate on records, and, in conjunction with the built in support for

 Activity Feeds can be extended using the APIs (Application Programming Interfaces) Microsoft provides to include data from an almost unlimited set of sources.
 Data from popular social media sites like Twitter and LinkedIn, RSS feeds or other line of business applications are all candidates to enhance your data within CRM.

 As an example, a Windows Service application could be created to run in the background and gather data from Twitter and post it to an account’s record wall.
 Taking this approach would allow users to view business related data from Twitter even if the organization is using a web content filter that would normally block access.

 To facilitate the Twitter data retrieval, we’ll create two new fields on our account entity.
 One field will contain the Twitter handle and one field to record the last Tweet that was retrieved.